-regressed this score on the Chapel Hill policy measures of each candidate's party, as well as a fixed effect for each language.
+of terms in the dictionary category.
+In Table 6, we regressed this score on the Chapel Hill policy measures of each candidate's party, as well as a fixed effect for each language.
 The results show that while the emotional tone was unrelated to left-right positioning, it was strongly and positively related to the strength of preference for pro-European policy stances.
-For each additional point on the anti- to pro-EU positioning scale of a candidate's party, the emotional tone increased by 0.04.
-We plot this marginal effect in Figure 11, which shows the clear relationship of EU positioning on emotional tone: a change of 5 points on this scale (from 2 to 7) is associated with a nearly 50% increase in emotional tone.
-By contrast, there is no significant association between the left-right position and the tone, indicating that the content of social media as observed through Twitter is more related EU issue positioning than classic left-right national issues.
+For each additional point on the anti-to pro-EU positioning scale of a candidate's party, the emotional tone increased by 0.04.
+We plot this marginal effect in Fig. 11, which shows the clear relationship of EU positioning on emotional tone: a change of 5 points on this scale (from 2 to 7) is associated with a nearly 50% increase in emotional tone.
+By contrast, there is no significant association between the left-right position and the tone, indicating that the content of social media as observed through Twitter is more related to EU issue positioning than classic left-right national issues.